aiellom2atwit/NetworkBlackjack/README.md

 # Network Blackjack Game Spring2024

 Run InitializeClient.py to initialize a client

-Run InitializeServer.py to initialize the server
+And run InitializeServer.py to initialize the server